Photo of a large sunflower

 Home

-Dr. Davi Kallman was a Mexican, Jewish, disabled woman whose intersecting identities fueled her lifelong advocacy for historically marginalized communities.
-She was a published author, award-winning speaker, and bold institutional change-maker.
+Dr. Davi Kallman is a Mexican, Jewish, disabled woman whose intersecting identities fuel her lifelong advocacy for historically marginalized communities.
+She is a published author, award-winning speaker, and bold institutional change-maker.

-Dr. Kallman served as the District Dean of Student Engagement at Pierce College and taught Communication Studies as an adjunct professor at both Pierce College and Tacoma Community College.
-She previously served as the college’s ADA/504 Coordinator, where she led district-wide efforts to advance accessibility and disability rights.
+Dr. Kallman served as the District Dean of Student Engagement at Pierce College and teaches Communication Studies as an adjunct professor at both Pierce College and Tacoma Community College.
+She also previously served as the college’s ADA/504 Coordinator, where she led district-wide efforts to advance accessibility and disability rights.

 Davi’s heart and passion goes into her work.
 She does everything 110% with empathy and exemplary leadership skills.
 I am privileged to see what one woman can accomplish.
 She removed bias and changed the hearts and attitudes of our campus through her awareness events and training.